 - Beethoven, Mozart, Schubert - Sonatas for violin and piano (with Dorota Anderszewska) - 1998

 - Brahms - Complete Violin Sonatas (with Viktoria Mullova) - 1997

 - Debussy, Janacek, Prokofiev - Sonatas for violin and piano (with Viktoria Mullova) - 1995

 For more information on Piotr Anderszewski and to listen to samples of his music, see his official website: www.anderszewski.net

 Source: Polish Music Information Center, Polish Composers Union, anderszewski.net.
-Updated and Edited by Agnieszka Le Nart, April 2012.
+Updated and Edited by Agnieszka Le Nart, April 2012; by MG, August 2019.